 Express yourself appropriately.

-As a Mormon missionary, you should strive to understand the local culture so that you express yourself in appropriate ways.
+As a missionary of The Church of Jesus Christ of Latter-day Saints, you should strive to understand the local culture so that you express yourself in appropriate ways.
 You should not assume that you can simply translate your thoughts, word for word, into another language and that people will understand.
 You must learn how to think and express yourself in the new language and in the way that is appropriate to that language and culture.
 A missionary learning Mandarin might ask, for example, “How do you say, ‘We love you’ in Mandarin?”
 Although a teacher could translate this statement literally, that would not be helpful since that is not a phrase the Chinese people say.
 A more appropriate question might be, “How does one talk about feelings in Mandarin?”